duckietown/book-devmanual-lx/src/create/5_develop/index.md

 # Develop Your Activities

-# Walk through an example of each type of LX and their build requirements
+Goal: Walk through an example of each type of LX and their build requirements